koding/kdlearn/guides/what-happens-upon-upgrade/index.md

 - Add more storage to your VM(s)

 ### Utilizing new resources when upgrading to the **Hobbyist Plan**
 Once you have upgraded to Hobbyist, you can mark your VM as an Always-On VM and increase its storage from 3GB to 10GB.
-To to this, head over to the settings panel for your VM and follow these easy steps:
+To to this, head over to the settings modal for your VM and follow these easy steps:
-1. head over to VM settings (as shown in the image below)
+1. Head over to VM settings (as shown in the image below)
-2. expand the "More" panel and then the "Advanced" panel
+2. Click on the Advanced tab
-3. You will see a new button under the Advanced panel labeled "Resize" (this button only appears for users who have upgraded to the Hobbyist plan and have not yet allocated the 10GB.
-Once you allocate it, the button will disappear)
+3. You will see a button labeled "Resize"
-4. Click the button to initiate resize.
+4. Click the button to initiate the resize.
 Once done, your VM will show 10GB.
-Verify that using the command `df -h /`
+Verify that using the Terminal command `df -h /`
 ![Hobbyist Plan](hobbyist2.png)

 ### Utilizing new resources when upgrading to the **Developer and Professional Plans**
 Under these plans, you can have a total of up to 3 (for Developer) and 5 (for Professional) VMs, mark any of them as Always-On and allocate 25GB (for Developer) / 50GB (for Professional) of storage amonst them.
 You will start with the default free VM and it is up to you whether you want to leave it at the default 3GB or delete it so that you can make a new one with a storage allocation that you prefer.
-To delete a VM, simply go the settings panel of the VM and click the Terminate button (as shown in the attached screen shot).
+To delete a VM, simply go the settings modal of the VM and click the Terminate button (as shown in the attached screen shot).

 ![Developer Plan Image 1](dev-pro2.png)